Carol Mather

-Sir David Carol MacDonnell Mather MC (3 January 1919 – 3 July 2006) was a British soldier and politician.
+Sir David Carol MacDonnell Mather MC (3 January 1919 – 3 July 2006) was a British soldier and Conservative politician.

 After serving 22 years in the British Army, he was the Member of Parliament for Esher from 1970 until 1987.
 During his political career he held the offices of Lord Commissioner of the Treasury, as Vice-Chamberlain of the Household, and Comptroller of the Household.

 Early life

 Mather was born in Adlington, Cheshire, the younger son of Loris Emerson Mather and Gwendoline Leila Morley.
 His family owned Mather and Platt, an engineering company in Manchester, which was chaired by his father and later managed by his elder brother, William.
-His grandfather was Sir William Mather, who sat as MP for successively Salford South, Gorton and Rossendale from 1885 to 1904.
+His grandfather was Sir William Mather, who sat as Liberal MP for successively Salford South, Gorton and Rossendale from 1885 to 1904.

 Mather was educated at Amesbury, Harrow and Trinity College, Cambridge, and then joined his elder brother at the family company as an apprentice for a short period.